adamgiesinger/face_recognition/README.md

 #### recognize_single_image.py

-This script recognize people on a given image, draws border around the faces and puts a name underneath it.
+This script recognizes people on a given image, draws border around the faces and puts a name underneath it.
 If it cannot recognize it will write "Unknown".

 For example:
 `python .\recognize_single_image.py knownPeopleFolderPath\ outputFolderPath\ inputImagePath`